aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 Let's run the application to see the new menu item.
 In this example

-we'll use Android platform to test the sample.
+We'll use Android platform to test the sample.
 Hence set the startup project to **Acme.PhoneBookDemo.Mobile.Droid**.

 If you've already started Android emulator, you can directly run the project.
-But if you've not started the emulator yet, it's advised to you to start the emulator first from the Visual Studio Toolbar like shown below...
+But if you've not started the emulator yet, it's advised to start the emulator first from the Visual Studio Toolbar like shown below...
 The reason of initializing emulator is; sometimes Visual Studio cannot make initial connection to the emulator for the first run.
 So it's better to run it and wait until it starts up successfully.
 When you